 2. CHRISTMAS TREE PATTERN- The Oil Machine applies the oil in the shape of a Christmas tree or triangular shape.
 It allows the lesser hooking bowler to play along the edge of the lane where there is less oil, letting the ball hook back nicely into the desired pocket area.The heaviest oil will be on boards 15-25.
 As the oil breaks down, try to make angle adjustments, meaning to adjust more boards at the stance and less at the target area.
-An example would be if you need to move to the left 3 boards, then only move your target 1 board left and the arrows.
+An example would be if you need to move to the left 3 boards, then only move your target 1 board left at the arrows.
 The pattern looks like this:

 3. BLOCK OIL PATTERN-This one is also a simple pattern and the one most often used in bowling centers.
 The most concentration of oil is in the center part of the lane and less on the outer portion.
 This is also known as a “WALL”, where the wall of friction is on those outside boards.
-For a Hook bowler, this is usually a very high scoring pattern The ball needs to be placed where the oil is, angled to the edge where the friction increases (area with less oil), and then hook back into the pocket.
+For a Hook bowler, this is usually a very high scoring pattern.
+The ball needs to be placed where the oil is, angled to the edge where the friction increases (area with less oil), and then it should hook back into the pocket.
 This pattern can also be referred to as the “RED” pattern by the USBC.

-Remember to observe where the breakpoint is (where there is less oil), make small adjustments from there.
+Remember to observe where the breakpoint is (where there is less oil), and make small adjustments from there.
 The more you can practice these oil patterns, the quicker you will master them and in turn, the better your scores are going to be.
 There are lots of other oil patterns used mostly by professionals and in some amateur tournaments that I will be discussing later on in my blog.

 Good Luck and High Scoring!

 The lane oil had become more congealed and the ball couldn’t begin it’s roll at the proper place as before.
-It was literally sliding on the oil causing me to get more splits than usual.
+It was literally sliding on the oil and causing me to get more splits than usual.
 The ball needed to be in it’s ROLLING PHASE when it hit the pins for the strike to carry.

 Please leave me any comments in the comments area, or any topics you'd like me to discuss here in my Blog.
 I have several we will be covering in the near future.
 I look forward to hearing from you.